sertel/refinedrust-dev/docs/SPEC_FORMAT.md

 using the `initialized π "name" r` predicate, where `r` is the assumed refinement of the static variable.
 To specify the name that is used to refer to the variable here, `static` variables can be annotated with a `rr::name` attribute:
 - `#[rr::name("my_static_int")]` indicates that the name `my_static_int` should be used to refer to the static in specifications.

+## Trait attributes
+Traits can have additional "specification attributes" which are instantiated by impls.
+The generic specification of trait methods can mention these specification attributes in order to be parameterizable over implementations.

+To specify an attribute, trait declarations can be annotated with a `rr::exists` attribute:
+- `#[rr::exists("Done" : "{rt_of Self} → Prop")]` indicates that an attribute `Done` of the given Coq type should be declared, using the escape sequences explained below.

+For further specifications in the trait declaration (e.g. for the specification of the trait's methods), the name `Done` will be in scope, enclosed with braces (e.g. `{Done}`).
+The attribute declarations can depend on each other in the definition order, e.g. it would be valid to specify:
+`#[rr::exists("DoneDec" : "∀ x, Decision {Done}")]`

+## Trait impl attributes
+Trait implementations have to instantiate the specification attributes declared on the trait they're implementing, using `rr::instantiate` attributes:
+- `#[rr::instantiate("Done" := "λ _, True")]` indicates that the `Done` attribute should be instantiated with the given term for this impl.

+In the proof of the specifications for the trait's methods, this instantiation is assumed.

 ## Module attributes
 Inside a module, the following mod-level attributes can be specified: